nowittynamesleft/meta-nca/README.md

 network is computed using a cross-entropy classification loss, and we use this to update the weights of the local rule neural network by backpropagating the gradient through the task neural network through to the local rule neural network.
-We only update the weights of the local rule network in this way.
+We only update the weights of the local rule network in this way;
-The only updates to the task network are given by the local rule network.
+the task network is updated by the local rule network outputs.

 ### Application of local rule
 The application of the local rule neural network is stochastic so that updates are not guarenteed to happen globally